Transient global amnesia (TGA) is a clinical syndrome with no clear etiology identified. Most symptoms are transient and resolve within a few hours.

 Anterograde and partial retrograde amnesia lasting less than 24 hours without any other neurological or congestive symptoms.
 Most cases show complete resolution of symptoms within a few hours from onset of symptoms.

-Several hypothesis (e.g. epileptic phenomena, stroke, focal ischemia) have been proposed with no consensus on the exact mechanism 1.
+Several hypotheses (e.g. epileptic phenomena, stroke, focal ischemia) have been proposed with no consensus on the exact mechanism 1.

 Brain CT scan and conventional sequences of MRI brain show no abnormalities.